PrinceAdelXX/PWA-Budget-Tracker/README.md

 ## **_Project-Description_**

-This project is a Progressive Web Application for a budget tracker app.
-The app loads quickly, offers offline functionality and allow users to download the application as if it were a phone app.
-Users can track their budget by adding or deleting funds.
+This project is a web application for a budget tracker app where users can track their budget by adding or deleting funds.
+The intricate feature of the app is that it loads quickly, and offers offline functionality.

 ## **_Technologies used_**
 The project was created using the following: